 Like many brewers, Dennis sees a well-made lager as the holy grail of brewing.
-He pours his mass of brewing experience into Union, an approachable Euro lager of his own creation that’d sate the thirst of steelworkers of old.
+He pours his mass of brewing experience into Union (since renamed Lager – of which more later), an approachable Euro lager of his own creation that’d sate the thirst of steelworkers of old.
 Its easy-drinking nature and mesmerising white head of foam belie the amount of effort that goes into creating its stunning simplicity.

-The other core range beer, Sunny Pale, is equally sessionable but floods White Bay with flavour.
+The other core range beer, Sunny, is equally sessionable but floods White Bay with flavour.
 It’s closest in style to a hoppy American blonde, but stuffed with Aussie hops to give it those familiar passionfruity and citrus vibes.

 Right from when they planned their core range beers to suit Balmain, the White Bay team has shown a special love for their locals, and the locals have responded in kind.
 The brewery isn’t isolated from the pocket of breweries in Sydney’s Inner West, but nor is it pressed up against them, meaning there’s enough home turf for the brewery to have a dedicated following in the area.
 But, while White Bay belongs to the Balmain peninsula, it isn’t constrained by it.
 An online store and a string of supportive bars and bottleshops get White Bay’s beers out to drinkers in greater Sydney and beyond.